theforeman/theforeman.org/gnomeopw.md

 title: Gnome Outreach Program for Women
 ---

+## What is OPW?

+Please see the general resources for the [Outreach Program for Women](https://gnome.org/opw) for the information about program requirements and the application process.

 ## How can I get familiar with this project?

 * Grab a cup of your favorite beverage